All Episodes

 They're causing the violence.

-Th this doesn't look good to a lot of Americans for those reasons.
+This doesn't look good to a lot of Americans for those reasons.

 Roger, we've been here before.

-Uh they said this is going to be World War III.
+They said this is going to be World War III.

 Ronald Reagan's starting it right now.

-He has to acquiesce to the Russians, but he hung tough, he stood up to the Russians, and at some point they picked up the phone and said, Let's talk.
+He stood up to the Russians, and at some point they picked up the phone and said, let's talk.

-And in our own hemisphere in Central America, you can recall the days when they said El Salvador was going to be the next Vietnam, and we had to leave immediately.
+And in our own hemisphere, in Central America, you can recall the days when they said El Salvador was going to be the next Vietnam, and we had to leave immediately.

 It's not a smooth road.

-Uh and what we have to have the one quality that's pretty tough for Americans to have sometime, and that's patience and endurance.
+And we have to have the one quality that's pretty tough for Americans to have sometime, and that's patience and endurance.

-They don't know what to do, and I think they're they're more than willing to let this president succeed or fail in Iraq.
+They don't know what to do, and I think they're more than willing to let this president succeed or fail in Iraq.

-He's a commander in chief.
+He's a commander-in-chief.

-Uh he needs to hang in there, and we need to finish up this stand-up of the Iraqi forces.
+He needs to hang in there, and we need to finish up this stand-up of the Iraqi forces.

 When we do that, I think they're going to be able to hang in there.